Nonograms

 Game history

-Nonograms appeared in Japan at the end of the last century, the author of the puzzle is still undetermined, although two contenders are known.
-The first is Illustrator and designer Non Ishida, who claims to have used nonograms since 1970 to communicate with animals.
-ISIS believed that understanding is only hindered by the lack of communication, conducted research and created a system of signs from black and white squares.
+Nonograms appeared in Japan at the end of the last century.
+The author of the puzzle remains uncertain, although two candidates are known.
+The first is illustrator and designer Non Ishida (石田 のん), who claims to have used nonograms since 1970 to communicate with animals.
+Ishida believed that misunderstanding was only due to a lack of communication, so she conducted research and created a system of signs using black and white squares.

-At the Window Art competition in 1987, the designer designed a skyscraper with dark and burning Windows, and won.
-The following year, three window Art Puzzles appeared.
-Around the same time, the second likely Creator of nonograms, the Japanese Tetsuya Nishio, came up with the "drawing by Numbers" puzzle and published it in another publication.
+In 1987, she participated in the Window Art competition, where she designed a skyscraper using dark and illuminated windows—and won.
+The following year, three puzzles called Window Art Puzzles were published.
+Around the same time, the second possible creator of nonograms, Japanese puzzle designer Tetsuya Nishio (西尾 徹也), invented the "Painting by Numbers" puzzle and published it in another magazine.

-At first, no one was interested in the new crosswords, as puzzle lovers did not know how to solve them.
-It was only when nonograms were printed in the UK in 1989-1990 and appeared in every issue of the Telegraph weekly that Japanese puzzles became popular.
+Initially, these new crosswords did not attract much interest, as puzzle enthusiasts did not know how to solve them.
+It was only when nonograms were published in the United Kingdom in 1989–1990 and began appearing in each issue of The Telegraph that they gained popularity.

-From Europe, they spread around the world, got to Russia and returned to Japan.
-Since then, collections of nonograms have been published in large quantities and are in demand.
-Now Japanese drawings can be found in many Newspapers and magazines, as well as in the form of computer implementations.
+From Europe, they spread worldwide, reached Russia, and eventually returned to Japan.
+Since then, collections of nonograms have been published in large print runs and continue to be in high demand.
+Today, Japanese logic puzzles can be found in many newspapers, magazines, and digital formats.

 Interesting fact

-It is proved that to increase the intellectual potential, you need to spend at least half an hour every day solving puzzles.
-Nonograms cannot be solved without using logical and imaginative thinking.
-Solve Japanese puzzles-it's fun and useful!
+It has been proven that solving puzzles for at least half an hour daily helps improve intellectual potential.
+Nonograms cannot be solved without logical and visual thinking.
+Try Japanese puzzles—they are fun and beneficial!

 How to solve nonograms